LOW MILK SUPPLY

 HYPOTHYROIDISM (UNDERACTIVE THYROID)

 Thyroid issues often cause difficulty with milk supply and with milk removal.
-Mothers may find their thyroid levels change with pregnancy and childbirth, which is why frequent testing of mother is recommended.
+You may find your thyroid levels change with pregnancy and childbirth, which is why frequent testing is recommended.
 Depending on the medication, your baby’s levels may also need to be checked regularly postpartum.

 - Indicated when the TSH level is high and T3/T4 levels are low.